Subhashhari/SnakeGameAI/README.md

 #  Applying the concepts of Deep Q-learning to train a system agent to play the Snake game.
-(This project was made by us when we participated in a hackathon)

-##  Track:
-Machine Learning (ML)

-## Contributors:
-* Arnav Oruganty
-* Gourav Anirudh
-* Subhash Hari

-## Problem Statement:
-To train a system agent to learn and eventually(after a lot of training) be as good if not better than us at the classic Snake game.

 ## Goal:
-Our aim was to successfully use the concepts of Deep Q-learning and train a system agent to play a version of the Snake game implemented by us.
+The aim was to successfully use the concepts of Deep Q-learning and train a system agent to play a version of the Snake game implemented by us.

 ## Tech Stack:
 * Python